Competing Teams

 Ashley Mengwasser profile picture

-In the Atlanta community, Ashley emcees non-profit galas and has helped raise more than $300,000 to benefit women and children.
 Ashley graduated Phi Beta Kappa and Magna Cum Laude from Agnes Scott College in 2009 with a B.A. in English Literature.
+She serves on the board of the Georgia Intellectual Property Alliance (GIPA).

 Faith Salie headshot